phetdam/c-npy-demo/c_numpy_demo/data/README.rst

 edo_full_data.csv
    Contains data on Eurodollar options on a wider range of strikes and is a superset of the data in ``edo_atm_data.csv``.
-Contains additional data on Eurodollar options on a much wider range of strikes recorded on September 3, 2020, with the specific contract being the 0EU21 contract, the one-year mid-curve Eurodollar option expiring on September 10, 2021.
+Contains additional data on Eurodollar options recorded on September 3, 2020, with the specific contract being the 0EU21 contract, the one-year mid-curve Eurodollar option expiring on September 10, 2021.
 The underlying futures expires on September 19, 2022.
+   Note that the extremely deep in-the-money options will inevitably end up with nonsensical implied volatility values since they are often stale.
 The file contains 136 rows and 9 columns of data.